 The Pecos River is one of those with a downriver distance that is shorter than the road distance between the put-in and take-out.
 The section most frequently paddled flows from Pandale Crossing off the dirt road FM 1024 in Val Verde County, Texas down to Seminole Canyon State park boat ramp on river left just below the US Highway 90 Bridge on the headwaters of Lake Amistad and the confluence of the Rio Grande about 20 miles west of Comstock.
 The trip requires good physical conditioning and thorough preparedness.
 All gear should be stowed in drybags or dry boxes and securely lashed to your canoe.
 Open canoes should have additional flotation and/or a spray skirt to prevent swamping.
 Summer trips can be met with very low water and winter trips can be long and cold.
 The scenery is awesome - the river flows through the Texas part of the Chihuahuan desert.
 Canyon walls, getting progressively larger as you move downriver, offer many side canyon trips to investigate and photograph.
 These can extend your trip by one or more days, so plan accordingly.
-Lewis Canyon Ranch is the site of the largest petroglyph collection known to exist in Texas, and the area is accessible from the river, or by road (with permission and a very long, arduous journey over open desert "roads".
+Continental Ranch, just above Lewis Canyon Rapid, is the site of the largest petroglyph collection known to exist in Texas, and the area is accessible from the river, or by road (with permission and a very long, arduous journey over open desert "roads".
 Many caves are found in the surrounding area, and most have historical value.
 It is illegal and inappropriate to take objects from those caves.
 The area is patrolled for looters and anybody pilfering caves will be arrested and prosecuted.
 Take all the photos you want, but leave arrowheads and other artifacts where you find them.
 Violations of antiquities should be reported to Park Rangers at the Pecos River Marina (915-292-4544).

 The Pecos River flows through Loving, Ward, Crane, Pecos, Crockett, Terrell and Val Verde Counties (in Texas) to the confluence of the Rio Grande above Lake Amistad in the Texas Chihuahuan desert, ending about 20 miles west of Comstock.